Camp Oasis FAQ

 How does the camper application process work?

-First, complete the online application for your chosen location via the find a camp page. (*If you completed an online application last year, you must still complete an application each year you wish to attend.
-Most of the fields will be pre-populated to reflect the information you supplied then, so you will only need to update it as necessary.)
+First, complete the online application for your chosen location via the find a camp page. (*If you completed an online application in the past, you must still complete an application each year you wish to attend.
+Most of the fields will be pre-populated to reflect the information you supplied previously, so you will only need to update it as necessary.)

 Once you have submitted the online portion of the application, you will receive a confirmation email containing additional hard copy forms which must be downloaded, completed by the designated parties, and then submitted to CCFA's National Office.